The extinction crisis looks apocalyptic — but there are solutions

 However, the UN report notes, protected areas currently cover only 15% of the Earth’s land and freshwater areas and 7% of oceans.
 Meanwhile, an oft-cited goal from biologist Edward O. Wilson calls for setting aside half of the Earth’s habitat for wild species.
 More-targeted protection could be largely effective, though —and easier to enact, said Haddad.

 “The best way to get closer to half the Earth protected is to protect the places that people care about and get benefit from,” Haddad said.
+The extinction crisis looks apocalyptic — but there are solutions

 For instance, so-called landscape corridors connect habitats, giving wildlife avenues to move and expand their populations.
 But these routes also conserve forests and habitats along waterways, providing water-quality benefits that people greatly value, Haddad said.